Diagnostic Assessments & Psychological/Neuropsychological Tests for Children

 Once the behavioral health and psychological/neuropsychological testing is completed, you and your child will meet with the psychologist for a feedback session during which the results of the tests and the diagnosis will be shared.
 At this time, Watson’s psychologists will provide treatment recommendations which may include recommended services to utilize, items to include in your child’s Individualized Education Plan (IEP) at school, and may even include a suggestion of medical workups to help your child work towards successful treatment.

-Services often recommended may include speech, psychical and occupational therapies, wraparound services for children with Autism Spectrum Disorder, individual and family therapy, and social skills group therapy, to name a few.
+Services often recommended may include speech, psychical and occupational therapies, individual and family therapy, and social skills group therapy, to name a few.

 If you are interested in having your child tested or have any questions about the evaluation process, request an appointment with a Watson Institute psychologist today!